 What is the prognosis for pityriasis rosea?

 The prognosis for pityriasis rosea is excellent as the rash usually clears even without treatment within nine weeks.

 It typically leaves no long-lasting scars, although some mild, temporary skin discoloration called post inflammatory hypopigmentation or hyperpigmentation can occur in people with darker skin.
 It has no known long-lasting side effects and has not been associated with any other diseases.

-Symptoms may be reduced with topical treatment or taking extra precaution to prevent overheating.
+Symptoms may be reduced with topical treatment or taking extra precautions to prevent overheating.
 Once a person has pityriasis rosea, they generally have lifelong immunity.